In the Times and Sunday Times Good University Guide 2022, we are ranked in the top 20 UK universities for subjects allied to medicine (19th out of 82)

 - Be part of a vibrant, supportive and social learning community that is integrated across all Physiotherapy year groups.

 - You will benefit from a carefully considered balance of theory and practical learning.
-Try some extracurricular opportunities to further develop your physiotherapy skills.
+Extracurricular opportunities can further develop your physiotherapy skills.

-Across all four years part of your learning will take place in a variety of real health and social care settings.
-You will work (supported by a registered physiotherapist) with patients, their carers and families, and with other health and social care professionals.
-These practice-based placements are invaluable and will enrich your learning in all levels of the course.
-You may be placed at sites across Scotland, and will be required to cover any associated travel and accommodation costs.
+- Carry out invaluable practice-based placements in each year that will enrich your learning.
+Placements will take place in a variety of real health and social care settings and you will work (supported by a registered physiotherapist) with patients, their carers and families, and with other health and social care professionals.

 This is a four year integrated undergraduate master’s course that leads to eligibility to apply for registration with the HCPC as a physiotherapist.
 Students commence the course with a view to graduating with a Master of Physiotherapy (MPhys) in four years.
-Years Three and Four will be taught alongside postgraduate students studying on the Pre-Registration course.
+Years Three and Four will include some study alongside postgraduate students studying on the MSc Physiotherapy (Pre-Registration) course.
 There is an option for students to choose a BSc (Hons) route at the end of Year Two and they will still be eligible to apply for registration with the HCPC as a physiotherapist.

 - Becoming an Allied Health Professional